johnggo/Absurd-CodeforcesSolves/README.md

 # Codeforces-Solutions
-My solutions to codeforces problems.
+My solutions to codeforces problems in Python 3!!!!.